-You have the power.
-Why the democratization of 3D changes the game for small agencies.
+You Have the Power.
+Why the democratization of 3D changes the game for boutique agencies.

 Tobias Sugar